anabaei/Javascript/GCP.md

  Risk management frameworks, regulations, and industry standards
  </summary>

+* A `risk management framework` is a set of practices, processes, and technologies that enable an organization to identify, assess, analyze, and manage risk within an organization.
+Frameworks are tools
+* Here are some examples of industry standard frameworks.
+  - The National Institute of Standards and Technology, better known as NIST: The NIST or CSF, is a voluntary framework that outlines a risk-based approach for governing security, privacy, and cyber supply-chain risk management.
+The CSF provides an outline of best practices to help an organization decide where to focus their time and money for cybersecurity protection.
+  - The International Organization for Standardization, or ISO, 27001: main goal is to protect the confidentiality, integrity, and availability of information
+  -  Confidentiality: only authorized persons have the right to access information.
+  -  Integrity: only authorized persons can change the information.
+  -  And availability: the information must be accessible to authorized persons whenever it is needed.
+  - System and Organization Controls 2, referred to as SOC 2:can help the organization assess the third-party system’s security, developed by aicpa, the AICPA’s Trust Services Criteria to build trust and confidence for clients about a third-party service provider's system. a third-party service organization uses to process client’s data and the confidentiality and privacy of the information the system processes.

+#### Data protection

+* `Data privacy` focuses on an individual’s rights to be in control of how and when their data is accessed and used.
+* GDPR and CPRA put laws into place that grant consumers, as data subjects, certain rights regarding the use of their personal information.
+* Data protection helps
+  - enforce policies and regulations,
+  - prevent unauthorized access,
+  - focus on keeping information safe from attackers,
+  - ensure that data is protected from unauthorized intervention and access,
+  - safeguard collected data is closely tied to security controls.

+#### NIST
+* NIST Privacy Framework was developed to help improve privacy risk management for an organization's data
+* The NIST cybersecurity framework is a tool that a cloud surety team can use for data protection.
+* The NIST Privacy Framework has three parts: core, profiles, and implementation tiers
+* `core` is a set of privacy protection activities and desired outcomes that allows for communicating prioritized privacy protection activities and outcomes across the organization.
+* `Profiles` represent the privacy outcomes the organization aims to achieve.
+To develop a profile, an organization will review the functions, categories, and subcategories of the framework, and decide which functions are the most important to focus on.
+* `implementation tiers` provide context on how an organization views privacy risk and indicates if the organization has adequate processes and resources in place to manage that risk.
+* The NIST Privacy Framework was developed to help improve privacy risk management for an organization's data.
+It is an international framework that strives to create a common language for international cooperation on privacy.
+The NIST Privacy Framework can help organizations meet their privacy obligations with the right selection of security controls and data protection practices.

+### GDPR, FedRAMP
+* The Federal Risk and Authorization Management Program, or FedRAMP, is a government-wide program that provides a consistent approach to security assessment, authorization, and continuous monitoring for cloud products and services in the United States.
+*  Health Insurance Portability and Accountability Act, or HIPAA: a US federal law for healthcare organizations.
+The Privacy Rule focuses on the use and sharing of all PHI, by what are known as “covered entities.
+*  `Covered entities` include healthcare providers, healthcare plans, healthcare clearinghouses and their healthcare business associates.
+*  When applying industry-specific standards, organizations should consider the types of data they work with and the jurisdictions they operate in.
+They should also consider which standards apply to their industry, whether they will be working with governments, and whether their workloads will be in the cloud, on-premises, or a combination of both.
+*  The General Data Protection Regulation (GDPR) includes regulations that protect the personal data and privacy of the residents of the European Union.
+All member states of the EU, and international organizations handling EU resident data, are obliged to follow the regulations set out by the GDPR.
+*  All federal government agencies and non-federal government organizations providing services to the United States government are able to leverage the additional security provided by FedRAMP.
+Agencies or organizations handling sensitive data may also be required to use FedRAMP-authorized cloud services.
+*  FedRAMP’s purpose is to ensure compliance of third-party cloud services for U.S. government users handling sensitive data.
+All federal government agencies and non-federal government organizations providing services to the federal government in the United States are able to leverage the additional security provided by FedRAMP.

  </details>
 ---------------------------------

-You wouldn't try to surg big waves before knowing how to swim
+You wouldn't try to surg big waves before knowing how to swim The skill that I think is most important for cybersecurity practitioners is a willingness to understand that you don't know everything.

 ---------------------------------
 <details>